wuqixiaobai/wpsso-plm/readme.txt

 = Extends the WPSSO Social Plugin =

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO PLM extension.

-You can use the Free version of WPSSO PLM with *both* the Free and Pro versions of WPSSO, but [WPSSO PLM Pro](http://wpsso.com/extend/plugins/wpsso-plm/) requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) plugin as well.
+You can use the Free version of WPSSO PLM with *both* the Free and Pro versions of WPSSO, but the [WPSSO PLM Pro](http://wpsso.com/extend/plugins/wpsso-plm/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.

 [Purchase the WPSSO PLM Pro extension](http://wpsso.com/extend/plugins/wpsso-plm/) (includes a *No Risk 30 Day Refund Policy*).

 == Installation ==